 To maintain the integrity of the admissions process, admissions faculty and staff are expected to excuse themselves from participation in application scoring or interviewing of candidates with whom they have a relationship outside of the PA program including but not limited to family, friends, and acquaintances of individuals they know well.

 Applicants to the physician assistant program at West Virginia University must have attained a Bachelor’s degree from an accredited U.S. institution and completed all prerequisite courses prior to the date of matriculation.
 Applications to the program are submitted through the Central Application Service for Physician Assistants (CASPA).
-The CASPA application cycle will open in April 30, 2020, and the program requires that the application is complete and verified by CASPA before it is reviewed by the program.
-The deadline for applications to be completed and verified by CASPA is July 31, 2020.
+The CASPA application cycle will open on April 30, 2020, and the program requires that the application is complete and verified by CASPA before it is reviewed by the program.
+The deadline for applications to be completed and verified by CASPA is August 1, 2020.

 Application fees paid to CASPA cannot be refunded by the program.

 For each admissions cycle, applicants are selected for an on-campus interview based on the relative strength of their CASPA application in meeting or exceeding the West Virginia University physician assistant studies program admission requirements as compared against the current applicant pool.
 Applicants who meet the minimum admissions requirements are considered for an on-campus interview based on the following criteria identified within their CASPA application:

 - Cumulative Undergraduate GPA

 - Cumulative Undergraduate Science GPA

 All residents of West Virginia and West Virginia University graduates meeting the minimum WVU physician assistant program admissions requirements will be offered an on-campus interview.

 Questions regarding an applicant’s qualifications for an interview will be referred to the program director.

 April 30, 2020 CASPA cycle opens